techrail/site/deviam.md

 **Note**: You cannot run a VM which was not built for your architecture.

+A user named **techrail** is available.
+The password for the same is `techrail.in`.
+The user _has sudo privileges_ so you should be fine with it.
+The root password was not set though.
 ## What changes does it contain?
 The list of changes is here: